🏆 The Finmagine™ Scorecard

 Is the stock priced reasonably relative to earnings, book value, and cash flows?
 P/E, P/B, EV/EBITDA, and earnings yield are compared against sector medians and historical ranges.

-Five dimension cards — each shows a score, label, and colour-coded top border.
+Five dimension cards — each shows a score, classification label, and percentage weight.
 The most important view for understanding what's driving (or dragging) the overall score.

 Weight logic: Financial Health and Growth Prospects together make up 50% of the score because they are the most reliable long-term predictors of a stock's compounding ability.
 Valuation is only 15% — this is deliberate.
 A great business at a fair price consistently outperforms a mediocre business at a cheap price over long periods.
 The Scorecard is biased toward quality.